SystemsApproach/private5g/software/overview.rst

    Systems Approach
    <https://sdn.systemsapproach.org/exercises.html>`__.
 November 2021.

-Both AiaB and RiaB make it possible to gain hands-on experience with the components described in this book, but a significant gap remains between these limited versions of Aether and an operational deployment of a 5G-enabled edge cloud.
+Both AiaB and RiaB provide a way to get started with the components described in this book, but a significant gap remains between these self-contained versions of Aether and an operational deployment of a 5G-enabled edge cloud.
 To address that gap, there is an ongoing effort to re-package Aether in a way that provides an incremental path for users to:

-* First learn about and play with Aether;
+* Learn about all the moving parts in Aether.
-* Then develop for and contribute to Aether;
+* Contribute local customizations to Aether.
-* And finally deploy and operate Aether.
+* Deploy and operate Aether.

 The new packaging, called `Aether OnRamp
 <https://github.com/SystemsApproach/aether-onramp>`__, is derived from